pwman3/pwman3/README.md

 Now you should be able to run pwman3 on Windows.

+### On Windows 7 64bit:

+PyCryption builds with mingw gcc version 4.6.2.
+Note that you also need msys installed from mingw.
+The above setup commands won't work in the Windows command prompt.
+But they do work in the msys command prompt.
+You also need to edit the following file:

+	C:\Python27\Lib\distutils\cygwinccompiler.py

+Before doing anything on this file make sure you create a backup!
+After that remove all references for ``-mno-cygwin`.

+and after all that, if you a security minded person, who is capable of using a command line password:
+Do your self a favor and skip Windows.
+Try Linux\BSD\*Nix OS.

 ## User Interface
    1. When xsel is install on a Linux system, you can copy passwords directly to clipboard with the copy command.
    2. The command 'open' will open the default browser if URL is specified.